Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 Transcutaneous lower blepharoplasty (external approach)

 In the transcutaneous approach, I make a millimetric incision just below the eyelashes of the lower eyelid, in the so-called subciliary line.
 This incision gives me complete access to all layers: skin, orbicular muscle, orbital septum, and fat compartments.
-It is the technique I choose for patients who present significant excess skin, wrinkles, muscle laxity, and fat bags — that is, when there are multiple problems to be corrected simultaneously.
+It is the technique I choose for patients who present significant excess skin, wrinkles, muscle laxity, and under-eye bags — that is, when there are multiple problems to be corrected simultaneously.

 Through this approach, I can: